PDC Premier League Darts: Week 10 Betting and Odds Preview

 At phase two of the competition we have just four games in store and following on we have Gerwyn Price up against Mensur Suljovic.
 Form suggests this could be the closest game of the night and there are odds against prices on all three possible outcomes.
 Price starts as the favourite at a best of 23/17 with SportPesa while a win for Suljovic is at 8/5.
 It’s back to SportPesa again for the best numbers on the draw at 39/11.

 James Wade against Daryl Gurney should also be close as both men are locked on 11 points in fourth and fifth place respectively.
-Wade leads the way in this one at best odds of 6/5 with 888Sport and RedZoneSports while Gurney is close behind at a top price of 17/10 with SportPesa.
+Wade leads the way in this one at best odds of 6/5 with RedZoneSports while Gurney is close behind at a top price of 17/10 with SportPesa.
 This time, Betway are quoting the best figures on the draw at 7/2.

 We finish off with a repeat of last year’s Premier League final.
 Michael Van Gerwen is setting his sights on a return to the top of the table while for Michael Smith, it’s a case of battling to come away from the foot of the league.
 MVG starts as favourite at short best odds of 3/8 with SportPesa.
 Victory for Smith is at 5/1 with Betway while the same bookmaker has the best figures on the draw at 11/2.